 The next case study looks at some more complex uses and provides some more examples.
 Chapter 11 describes several other important metacharacters that can be used to build more complex regular expressions.
+336 Introduction to Data Technologies

 9.9.3 Case study: Rusty wheat